Sign up for Funding Circle newsletter!

 This can even include retail cards and even gas cards.

 A history of timely payments is a powerful way to tackle building credit after bankruptcy.

 It might seem unwise to get back into revolving credit, but one approach is to charge a limited amount—say, $50 per month—and pay it all off, on or before the due date.

 Of course, if you cannot afford such charges, do not adopt this strategy.

-Although much of what’s negative on your report will arise from fact, it’s always a good idea to keep an eye on the document; incorrect information is not uncommon on a credit report.
+Although much of what’s negative on your report will arise from actual events that took place, it’s always a good idea to keep an eye on the documents because incorrect information is not uncommon on a credit report.
 If you do encounter inaccuracies, here are a few tips for how to dispute a credit report error.